rach-id/Web3j-OpenAPI-demo/README.md

 #### Directly from the CLI
 The usual way:  `--private-key {your private key}`

-Then, we are ready to run the project:
+Then, we are ready to run the project.

 ## Run the project
 We can run the project directly : `./gradlew run` However, specifying the runtime parameters in this case from the CLI is tricky.
-For this case, either use environment variables or Default Configuration file config as stated above.
+For this case, either use environment variables or Default Configuration file as stated above.

 #### Run the FatJAR
 ```ssh